 Each virtual server behaves like a separate physical server.
 This means you get more flexibility to install the software and tools you need.

 You can think of virtual server hosting like a cake that’s been cut into pieces, as in our picture.
 The whole cake is the physical computer server.
-You can’t have it all (if you want it, you need dedicated hosting), but you don’t have to share your piece with anyone else.
+You can’t have it all (if you want it all, you need dedicated hosting), but you don’t have to share your piece with anyone else.
 You can eat it (or use it) however you like.

 Virtual server hosting packages usually give you access to certain amount of disk space on the server, as well as a certain amount of website traffic each month.
 You should also check for some other important features: